sgoldenlab/simba/docs/tutorial.md

 ### Step 12: Merge Frames
-I think this is to merge all the plot into a frames
+Merge all chosen plots into a frames.

 ### Step 13: Create Video
 This step is to generate a video with all the plots